-Beware Excluded Entities: Check the LEIEAdded by Hawley Troxell in Articles & Publications, Health Law on February 20, 2011
+Beware Excluded Entities: Check the LEIEAdded by Hawley Troxell in Articles & Blogs, Health Law on February 20, 2011

 Federal laws impose severe penalties for employing, contracting with, or billing for items or services ordered by persons excluded from participating in federal health care programs.
 Health care providers should check the List of Excluded Individuals and Entities (LEIE) before credentialing, hiring, or contracting with any individual or entity for items or services payable by government health care programs, and on a regular basis thereafter.

 Laws Governing Excluded Entities.
 Federal statutes allow HHS to exclude individuals and entities from participating in federal health care programs if they have been convicted of fraud, abuse or certain other misconduct.
 (42 USC §§ 1320a-7 and 1320c-5).
 States are required to exclude from Medicaid any person who has been excluded by the federal government.
 (Id.).
 Once excluded, that individual may not submit claims to government health programs for any items or services furnished, ordered or prescribed by the excluded individual, and no government payment may be made for such items or services regardless of who bills for the items or services or the manner of federal payment.
 (42 CFR 1001.1902(b)).
 The laws extend beyond the excluded individual or entity to others who furnish items or services through or under direction of the excluded individual.
 Specifically, the law prohibits: